 Don’t miss the beauty of the leaves falling outside as you run to get your camera to snap a photo for the perfect Pinterest pin.
 Life is too short, too tenuous, too beautiful.
 Save large pieces of the nooks and crannies for yourself each day, lest you lose your humanity to the siren song to do more and more with less and less 'all. the. time.'"

-For more inspiration from Lisa, visit her website, Coach Lisa T!, where she helps people with diabetes manage their blood sugar without focusing on dieting.
+For more inspiration from Lisa, visit her website, The Chronic Illness Lounge, where she helps people manage chronic illness in ways that work best for their unique lifestyle.

 Hi, I’m Kendall!
 I'm a freelance proofreader and social media graphics creator.
 My goal for this blog is to highlight the lives of our neighbors both far and near to inspire others to use their own unique talents to help make the world a better place.